rocristoi/minecraft-discord-linker/README.md

-# Discord Minecraft Linker Bot
+# Discord Minecraft Linker Bot V1 Alpha

 This repository contains a Discord bot and a plugin that allow users to link their Minecraft accounts with Discord by verifying a secret key.
 The plugin provides a secure way to establish the link, and the bot handles the verification process.
 It is entirely written by me from scratch, so **it may present bugs.** ❗Currently, there is no measure whatsoever for handling SQL Injections!
 Use at your own risk!
 ## Installation